What Is The Fair Housing Act And How Does It Protect Home Buyers And Renters?

 - Advertising that housing is available to a specific type of buyer and not to others

-Who Enforces Fair Housing Laws?
+Who Enforces The Fair Housing Act?

 HUD has jurisdiction over Fair Housing Act enforcement and has an agency, the Office of Fair Housing and Equal Opportunity (FHEO), dedicated to enforcing the provisions of the law, promoting civil rights in housing and eliminating housing discrimination.